 The best way to get the right diagnosis is to visit your doctor or a pharmacist.
-But to save you from having to perform endless online searches (and weed through some brutal Google image results) right this minute, we asked the experts how to identify a cold sore— and how to treat it, or whatever else you might be obsessing over in the mirror.
+But to save yourself from having to perform endless online searches (and weed through some brutal Google image results) right this minute, read what experts have to say on how to identify a cold sore vs pimple — and how to treat whatever it is you might be obsessing over in the mirror.

-ID it: The first thing you'll notice is pain or burning in your lip.
-Next, small groups of fluid-filled blisters will form, usually on the outer border of one of your lips.
-Eventually these will pop, crust up, or form a yellowish scab, says Joshua Zeicher, M.D., a dermatologist at the Mount Sinai Hospital.
-The herpes simplex 1 virus is passed through direct contact, he says, so if you've never had a cold sore before, think back—have you recently kissed or shared a drink with someone with suspicious spots on their mouth?
+ID it: If you are about to get a cold sore, the first thing you'll notice is pain or burning in your lip.
+Next, small groups of fluid-filled blisters will form, usually on the outer border of one of your lips — a dead giveaway that you have a cold sore vs a zit.
+Eventually these will pop, crust up, or form a yellowish scab, says Joshua Zeichner, M.D., a dermatologist at Mount Sinai Hospital.
+The herpes simplex 1 virus is passed through direct contact, he says, so if you've never had a cold sore before, think back.
+Have you recently kissed or shared a drink with someone with spots on their mouth?

-Treat it: Applying an over-the-counter treatment like Abreva ($21; walgreens.com) at the first sign of symptoms can shorten healing time and ease issues like pain.
-If your outbreaks are severe or very frequent, though, Zeicher suggests asking your doctor about prescription antiviral creams or oral meds, which can ward off future flare-ups.
-(Until it heals, learn How To Conceal Cold Sores.)
+Treat it: Applying an over-the-counter treatment like Abreva Cold Sore/Blister Treatment (Buy It, $42, walgreens.com) at the first sign of symptoms can shorten healing time and ease issues like pain.
+If your outbreaks are severe or very frequent, though, Dr. Zeichner suggests asking your doctor about prescription antiviral creams or oral meds, which can ward off future flare-ups.
+(Until it heals, learn how to conceal cold sores.)

-ID it: The first sign of a zit is general minor soreness or tenderness, rather than the shooting pain or burning that comes with a cold sore.
+ID it: When trying to distinguish a cold sore vs a pimple around your lip, it can be helpful to pay attention to how the area feels.
+The first sign of a zit is general minor soreness or tenderness, rather than the shooting pain or burning that comes with a cold sore.
 As anyone who's made it through puberty knows, they can appear anywhere on your face, not just your lip.
-They also tend to be firmer than cold sores since they're filled with skin oils and dead skin (not the clear fluid in cold sores), and often appear solo, rather than in clusters.
+They also tend to be firmer than cold sores since they're filled with skin oils and dead skin (not the clear fluid in cold sores).
+Can a pimple look like a cold sore, you ask?
+While they can look somewhat similar, they often appear solo, rather than in clusters.

-Treat it: Slather on an over-the-counter acne treatment (Zeicher recommends benzoyl peroxide).
+Treat it: Slather on an over-the-counter acne treatment like Vivant Skin Care BP 10% Gel Medication Acne Treatment (Buy It, $38, dermstore.com) (Dr. Zeichner recommends something with benzoyl peroxide.)
 If there's swelling, an over-the-counter hydrocortisone cream can also help, he adds.
-Try to keep your hands away from the spot, and try these other tricks to Get Rid of Zits Fast.
+Try to keep your hands away from the spot, and try these other tricks to get rid of zits fast.

-ID it: These usually form on the inside of the lip, not the outside, says Zeicher.
+ID it: Canker sores usually form on the inside of the lip, not the outside, says Dr. Zeichner.
 Instead of small, grouped blisters, you'll notice one sore or tender white or yellow patch under your tongue, inside your cheeks or lips, on your gums, or on the roof of your mouth.
 The area surrounding the sore may be redder than usual.
-Doctor’s aren't totally sure what causes these spots, though injuries (from biting your cheek, say), stress, and nutritional deficiencies may play a role.
+Doctors aren't totally sure what causes these spots, though injuries (from biting your cheek, say), stress, and nutritional deficiencies may play a role.

-Treat it: "The best treatment is a tincture of time — wait for it to heal on it’s own," says Zeicher.
-If the area hurts, an oral numbing gel from the drugstore can help ease the pain.
+Treat it: "The best treatment is a tincture of time — wait for it to heal on its own," says Dr. Zeichner.
+If the area hurts, an oral numbing gel from the drugstore, like Blistex Kanka Soft Brush Tooth/Mouth Pain Gel Oral Anesthetic/Oral Astringent (Buy It, $9, walgreens.com), can help ease the pain.